NLeSC/guide/language_guides/r.md

 For a generic impression about plotting with R, see: https://www.r-graph-gallery.com/all-graphs

 The basic R installation comes with a wide range of functions to plot data to a window on your screen or to a file.
 If you need to quickly inspect your data or create a custom-made static plot then the basic functions offer the building blocks to do the job.
-There is a [Statmethods.net tutorial with some examples of plotting options in R](http://www.statmethods.net/graphs/index.html).
+There is a [DataCamp overview of different graphing options](https://www.datacamp.com/doc/r/category/graphs).

 However, externally contributed plotting packages may offer easier syntax or convenient templates for creating plots.
 The most popular and powerful contributed graphics package is [ggplot2](https://ggplot2.tidyverse.org/).
 Interactive plots can be made with [ggvis](https://github.com/rstudio/ggvis) package and embeded in web application, and this [tutorial](https://www.statmethods.net/advgraphs/ggplot2.html).